JIMPakSum/FYP_Assessment_Platform/README.md

 # FYP_Assessment_Platform

-Please change the connection string for the database in AppConfig
+1. Please change the connection string for the database in AppConfig.
 The coonection string should point to the database file directory \db\platforminfo.db in this project in

+2. Rebuild the project if "SQLite.Interop.dll not found" Error occur

+3. It is reccomended to run the program in x64